Applications will open again on 10/1/18.

 We will officially begin hiring for boards during our recruitment campaign; for questions, please reach out to the responsible director above.

 We begin hiring for director roles for the upcoming academic year in mid-winter.
 In the meantime, we encourage you to explore our other opportunities.
-Please contact Nicole Garcia (firstname.lastname@example.org) for inquiries about director roles.
+Please contact firstname.lastname@example.org for inquiries.

 Who should join Davis Women in Business?